fischerphilipp/CloudSyncMonitor/README.md

 ## Deployment & Configuration
 ### Deployment

-All you need to do is to click the "Deploy to Azure" button below, which then takes you right to the Azure Portal to specify the necessary parameters for deployment (see below).
+All you need to do is to click the "Deploy to Azure" button below, which then takes you right to the Azure Portal to specify the necessary parameters for deployment.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ffischerphilipp%2FCloudSyncMonitor%2Fmaster%2Ftemplate.json)